Stonesjtu/go-docker/README.md

 ## Priority

 User and projects can have a priority between 0 and 100.
 This value *may* be used by schedulers to order the pending tasks. *default* project has a priority of 50.

+## DRMAA support

+A drmaa library is available at https://bitbucket.org/osallou/go-docker-drmaa.
+It is a C implementation of DRMAA v1.
+Not all methods are implemented but basic use to submit/check jobs are present.

+Python DRMAA modules can work with this library.

 ## Tips